murray1978/emu86/README.md

 To save space I will only be using one cpu_t type.

-- each opcode is in a lookup table of 256 entrys, multiple locations can point to a "single" opcode
+( each opcode is in a lookup table of 256 entrys, multiple locations can point to a "single" opcode ) Look up table is out, The limitations of the atmega328p memory size limit how big my array can be, a costly switch statement will suffice.
 - typedef int (*__opcode_handler_t)(void); return type points to how far forward/backward ? to the next opcode
 - I am trying to make each opcode small in size, except the MOV one.